PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-08 13:49:51
+Last updated: 2024-04-08 13:50:24
-Random Quote: I'm just saying, love is a million things. - Maddy Perez
+Random Quote: We didn't choose this life, we're just living in it. - Number Five